SeaQL/seaql.github.io/SeaORM/blog/2021-11-17-whats-new-in-0.4.0.md

 ## ActiveEnum

-[[#258](https://github.com/SeaQL/sea-orm/pull/258)] You can now use custom enum in model, each enum variants are serialized into database value of string, integer or native database enum.
-Please find [here](/here) for the in-depth documentation.
+[[#258](https://github.com/SeaQL/sea-orm/pull/258)] You can now use custom enum in model where each enum variants are serialized into database value of string, integer or native database enum.
+Please find [here](/SeaORM/docs/basic-crud/active-enum) for the in-depth documentation.

 ```rust
 #[derive(Debug, Clone, PartialEq, DeriveEntityModel)]